Machine learning model training

 How to Manage Data Retention

-In this article, you’ll learn more about what data retention is and why a data retention policy is valuable to your organization.
-You’ll also learn some of the core ideas behind data retention policies and some best practices for creating your own
+In this article, you’ll learn more about what data retention is, why it is valuable to your organization, and how to shape your own data retention policies while following best practices.

 What Is Data Retention?